rjar2020/system-design-repo/README.md

 # My System Design Repo

-A record of the last seven (7) System Designs I have crafted / thought about
+A record of the last eight (8) System Designs I have crafted / thought about

 ## Some Samples
 1. [SubscriptionService]